01 of 06

 The first prisoners were political, they were simply those who opposed the Nazi regime.
 Later, other groups were also interned at Dachau, including hardened criminals, homosexuals, gypsies, and Jehovah's Witnesses.
 It was only later that Jews were interned at Dachau.

 The first camp was a re-use of an old munitions factory from the first world war that existed on the site.
-The camp completed in 1938 was designed for 6,000 prisoners but often held many more.
+The camp completed in 1938 was designed for 6,000 prisoners but often held much more.
 The camp was surrounded by electrified fences and watchtowers.
 The gate to the main entrance had the words "Arbeit Macht Frei" ("Work Makes You Free") at the top.Continue to 3 of 6 below.

 03 of 06